 Green private equity helps project developers and entrepreneurs in securing venture capital for sustainable and green projects.
 Investors and funds make direct investments into private companies which lead to delisting of public equity.

 Equity for renewable energy projects can come from a utility that is financing the whole project; or from the developer who is contributing partial equity (usually 20% to 40%) of the investment cost; or it may originate from outside investors such as infrastructure funds, private equity funds and insurance companies.
-Capital for private equity can be used to finance new technologies, expand working capital, make acquisitions, or to strengthen balance sheet.
+Capital for private equity can be used to finance new technologies, expand working capital, make acquisitions, or to strengthen balance sheet for all sorts of companies including SMEs and startups.

 Whether they are venture capital in a start-up electric vehicle company or the financing of a solar power project, green technologies represent investments that are crucial to our transition to low-carbon economy.
 The prime beneficiaries of private equity are renewable energy, energy efficiency, clean transport, forest management, water management, sustainable land use and other low-carbon projects, all of which are urgently required in the developing world.